 “Our experience of traveling to NYC to compete against nine of the best student and alumni teams was everything we hoped for and more.
 Winning $25,000 at Orange Tank was the exact momentum we needed leading into our next phase of product development,” shares Davis.
-“I made the decision to attend Whitman for my master’s in entrepreneurship so that I can been surrounded by the resources and support CLLCTVE needs to launch our product, and taking home the Grand Prize from Orange Tank brings us one step closer to that goal.”
+“I made the decision to attend Whitman for my master’s in entrepreneurship, so that I can been surrounded by the resources and support CLLCTVE needs to launch our product.
+And, taking home the grand prize from Orange Tank brings us one step closer to that goal.”

 In the student category, Matt Shumer ’22 won the first-place prize of $4,000.
-His company, Visos, is creating a next-generation enterprise-focused VR headset and software platform with groundbreaking analytics capabilities for training, education medical applications and more.
+His company, Visos, is creating a next-generation enterprise-focused VR headset and software platform with groundbreaking analytics capabilities for training, education, medical applications and more.

-Judges included Couri, Adam Fazackerley ’96, Oriana Fuentes ’12, Greg Lettieri ’04 and Gregg Wallace ’91.
+Judges included John Couri, Adam Fazackerley ’96, Oriana Fuentes ’12, Greg Lettieri ’04 and Gregg Wallace ’91.
 The master of ceremony was John Torrens, deputy director of EEE.

 Are you interested in learning how you can get your ideas off the ground?
 Or do you need assistance moving your business venture to the next level?
 Learn more about Whitman and Syracuse University’s student entrepreneur resources: Falcone Center for Entrepreneurship and the Blackstone LaunchPad at Syracuse University.

 Couri Honored as Orange Entrepreneur of the Year